GDSC-JSCOE/Windows-Digtal-Forensics/README.md

 [![MindMap for Custom Image Creation Collectibles in FTK](https://i.ibb.co/ykvFS2w/Disk-Imaging-Lab-via-FTK-Imager.png "MindMap for Custom Image Creation Collectibles in FTK")](http://https://i.ibb.co/ykvFS2w/Disk-Imaging-Lab-via-FTK-Imager.png "MindMap for Custom Image Creation Collectibles in FTK")

+Lets understand the components -
+- **Pagefile.sys**
+The Pagefile.sys also referred to as a swap file or virtual memory file is utilized inside Windows operating frameworks to store information from the RAM when it turns out to be full.
+The pagefile.sys in Windows operating framework is located at C:\pagefile.sys.